Avoiding Incidental Take of Bird Nests: from law to practice

 - Nicole Barker, Coordinating Scientist for the Boreal Avian Modelling Project, a research partnership based at the University of Alberta.
 She will describe efforts to model songbird density using forest stand attributes and pre-existing point count data.

-Free Networking event for CMI members, but non-members are welcome!
-(More details on this event to come.)
+Free Networking event for CMI members, but all forum attendees and non-members are welcome!
+Registration required.
 See here for details.

 April 26 – Regulations, risks and recovery.

-9am-4pm – Presentations will consist predominantly of experts sharing perspectives and advice regarding high level topics such as avian population decline, bird management, regulatory interpretation, compliance, management of legal risks, enforcement, offset policy and practice, and MBCA reform.
+8:30am-4pm – Registration commences at 8:30am.
+Presentations to follow and will consist predominantly of experts sharing perspectives and advice regarding high level topics such as avian population decline, bird management, regulatory interpretation, compliance, management of legal risks, enforcement, offset policy and practice, and MBCA reform.

 April 27 – Applications and approaches to mitigation

-6am-8am – Optional birding Filed trip event registrants (space is limited, participation awarded on a first come first serve basis.)
+6am-8am – Optional birding field trip for event registrants (space is limited, participation awarded on a first come first serve basis.)